 Our internship program has sustained a continuous four-decade focus on the training of clinical psychological intervention.
-This strong heritage informs our overall aim to prepare trainees to
+This strong heritage informs our overall aim to prepare trainees to demonstrate that all profession-wide competencies identified by the APA Committee on Accreditation have been met

-Specifically, we aim to develop and enhance our trainees' skills in Research, Ethical and legal standards, Individual and cultural diversity, Professional values, attitudes, and behaviors, Communication and interpersonal skills, Assessment, Intervention, Supervision, and Consultation / interprofessional/interdisciplinary skills.
+Specifically, we aim to develop and enhance our trainees' skills in Research, Ethical and legal standards, Individual and cultural diversity, Professional values, attitudes, and behaviors, Communication and interpersonal skills, Assessment, Intervention, Supervision, and Consultation

+/ interprofessional/interdisciplinary skills.
 These skills will be developed within supervised clinical experiences, mentored research projects, and didactic seminars with a goal of supporting our trainees' professional growth.